Charlie Carver: Career

 Carver made his acting debut as an eighth-grader when he played fairy trickster Puck in his school's production of Shakespeare's A Midsummer Night's Dream.

 His screen debut was with his brother in the ABC television series, Desperate Housewives; they played Porter and Preston Scavo, sons to Lynette Scavo and Tom Scavo.
 The brothers also appeared together in season 3 of Teen Wolf on MTV as a pair of twin alpha werewolves – Charlie played Ethan Steiner, and Max played Aiden Steiner; Charlie also appeared in Season 6B of the show.
 They also appeared in the first season of HBO series The Leftovers.

 Carver has guest starred on several shows including Hawaii Five-0, and The League.
 His feature film roles have included Underdogs, Bad Asses, and I Am Michael.

 Carver appeared in the ABC miniseries When We Rise in 2017.
 The production traced the history of the LGBTQ rights movement, beginning with the Stonewall riots in 1969.
 Carver himself came out as gay in 2016.
 Carver made his Broadway debut as Cowboy in the 2018 revival of Mart Crowley's The Boys in the Band and reprised the role in the 2020 film of the same name, alongside fellow actors Jim Parsons, Zachary Quinto, Matt Bomer, Andrew Rannells, Robin de Jesús, Tuc Watkins and Michael Benjamin Washington.

 Carver starred in the Netflix drama series Ratched, which was released in September 2020.
 In 2022, Carver starred in American Horror Story: NYC.
 In addition to the lead role, he also co-wrote four episodes of the season.
+In 2024, he co-wrote one episode of American Horror Stories.